peeveen/aspidiftra/README.md

 * All watermark constructors can take an optional `pageSelector` lambda argument, filtering the pages that the watermark appears on.
 * Font sizes and margin sizes can be specified as absolute or relative to various page dimensions.
 * If you try to apply a watermark that cannot be fit onto the page, an `InsufficientSpaceException` will be thrown unless you use the `Fitting.Overflow` best-fit constraint.
+* Position of watermarks can be offset by a user-defined amount.
+This is applied after all fitting logic.